torinthiel/jenkins_casc_bootstrap/README.md

   `.yaml` files directly within any of those directories (not in subdirectory) will have their contents applied.
 If a file with same name exists in more than one directory, the last one takes precedence.
 Missing directories are ignored.
   Defaults to '.', the root directory of repository.
+* cascb_job_name - the name of generated job.
+Full path, where each /-separated component will be converted to a folder.
+  Defaults to 'config'

 If any of those values exists in more than one path from CASCB_VAULT_PATHS, than the last value takes precedence.
 As an exception, if the directory list begins with (+), the rest of list is appended to the previous value of the field (if any).